The Prickly Pear Cactus – A Natural Remedy for Diabetes, High Cholesterol, Dry Mouth, Nausea and more…

-During the Spanish Colonial Period, Prickly Pear gained further importance as forage when cattle was introduced to the semiarid areas and there was a consequent depletion of grasslands.
+During the Spanish Colonial Period, Prickly Pear gained further importance as forage when cattle were introduced to the semi-arid areas and there was a consequent depletion of grasslands.
 It’s beneficial uses as a medicine and beverage were also gaining in reputation.
-In the De la Cruz-Badiano Codex of 1552, it was noted that Prickly Pear treated several ailments and was used to cure burns and soothe wounds, and Friar Motolinia said,” these Indians, from a land so sterile that they lack water, drink the juice of these leaves of nopal” (the genus, Opuntia, is still often called Nopal).
+In the De La Cruz-Badiano Codex of 1552, it was noted that Prickly Pear treated several ailments and was used to cure burns and soothe wounds, and Friar Motolinia said,” these Indians, from a land so sterile that they lack water, drink the juice of these leaves of nopal” (the genus, Opuntia, is still often called Nopal).

 Prickly Pear received its botanical name, Opuntia, from Tournefot, who thought the plant was similar to a thorny plant that grew in the town of Opus, in Greece.
 After the Spanish conquest, Prickly Pear spread from Mexico to practically all the Americas (from Canada to Patagonia, Argentina) and may now be found in tropical and arid regions throughout the world, including the southwestern United States.
 Some of the constituents in Prickly Pear Cactus include water, fat, mucopolysaccharide soluble fibers, carbohydrate, protein, saponins, glycosides, a flavonoid (quercetin), minerals and large amounts of B1, B6, niacin, riboflavin and pantothenic acid.